 For these international guests, the International Visitors Tent offers assistance from friendly volunteers and a place to relax during all the activities.

-At the International Visitors Tent, visitors receive information about AirVenture or the surrounding area.
+At the International Visitors Tent, guests receive information about AirVenture or the surrounding area.
 Nearly 30 volunteer interpreters, speaking dozens of languages, assist visitors who have questions on the convention, housing, restaurants, shopping, or any other questions they may have.

 The International Visitors Tent keeps a running tally of how many guests have registered from each country.
 These registration books can help guests find friends who have already arrived at AirVenture.
 Guests can also leave notes for each other on the message boards.
 The International Visitors Tent is a gathering place - a 'home away from home' - thanks to its central location on the grounds and its relaxed, friendly atmosphere.